-For homes located in regions which are prone to hurricanes or intense winds, impact resistant windows could be a lifesaver for those inside.
+For homes located in regions that are prone to hurricanes or intense winds, impact-resistant windows could be a lifesaver for those that are inside.
 During high winds, branches, rocks and mailboxes can become projectiles that can shatter the glass of your windows.
 Shutters can work to protect against this, but they too can become objects that penetrate and break the glass of your windows.

 Lucky, the technology behind high-tech laminated windows, or impact-resistant windows, makes things safer.
 Since this style of window is difficult to break or separate from the frame, it is not only privileged in areas with high winds, but also to prevent and reduce the possibility of break-ins, theft as well as property damage.

 Although this style of window has been on the market for 20 years, models and styles have been updated to suit modern tastes.
 A key factor when installing this type of window is that is it sealed correctly, as the technology won’t suffice without correct sealing.
 The installation process will vary from manufacturer to manufacturer, so make sure to read the instructions carefully or reach out to a professional who has been trained to install windows.
 Also, this style of window is more expensive than your average glass, so bear this in mind if you’re considering them for your home!

 Planning to install new windows in your home?

 Fill out the form so that we can put you in contact with certified contractors from our network!